Comcast Launches New 24/7 Workplace Surveillance Service

 In college I worked for a large aviation company as a summer intern in a high security facility.
 It was more relaxed than the little hospital I work in presently.
 I just wish they would let us review the feeds so I could figure out where I left my glasses.

-Re:Take whoever came up with this (Score:4, Funny)
+Re:Take whoever came up with this (Score:5, Funny)

 This is completely unacceptable, unethical, immoral, and it cannot be allowed to spread.